-LBJ School fellowship recipients must maintain a 3.0 or higher GPA to receive fellowship awards.
+LBJ School fellowship recipients must maintain a 3.0 or higher cumulative GPA to receive fellowship awards.
+More information on academic dismissal policies listed here: https://gradschool.utexas.edu/academics/policies/warning-status-academic-dismissal.
 Students on probationary status or admitted with conditions are not allowed to work as a Teaching Assistant (TA) or Research Assistant (RA) at The University.
-Students are otherwise eligible for part time University employment.
+Students are otherwise eligible for part-time University employment.